navikt/sf-nada-dialog/README.md

             "schema": {
                 "<field name in salesforce>": {
                     "name": "<column name in bigquery>",
-                    "type": "<type in bigquery - one of STRING, INTEGER, DATETIME or BOOL>" },
+                    "type": "<type in bigquery - one of STRING, INTEGER, DATETIME, DATE or BOOL>" },
                 ...
             }